ygavrylenko/healthkitdemo/README.md

 This app is a sample application that demonstrates how data collected by Apple HealthKit can be integrated into Mobile SDK app and forwared to Salesforce Health Cloud into Care Observation object.

-> IMPORTANT: This is the second part of the reqired setup, for required customizations of your HLS org please refer first to the following repository [here](https://github.com/ygavrylenko/healthkitdemo-sfdx.git).
+> IMPORTANT: This is the second part of the reqired setup, for required customizations of your HLS org please refer first to the following repository [Part 1](https://github.com/ygavrylenko/healthkitdemo-sfdx.git).

 <img src="images/HealthKitDemo-Measurements.png" height="250">
 <img src="images/HealthKitDemo-Authorize.png" height="250">

+## Prerequisites

+In order to experience, and experiment with this sample app you'll need:

+1. A working installation of Git.
+1. An Apple Computer with Xcode 11.7 (or possibly higher) installed.
+1. If you want to install the sample app on a physical iOS device, you'll need an Apple Developer Account.
+1. Information from the [Part 1](https://github.com/ygavrylenko/healthkitdemo-sfdx.git) --> Connected App Consumer Key, Community Endpoint and valid community user with assigned "HealthKitPatientPS" (see instructions in [Part 1](https://github.com/ygavrylenko/healthkitdemo-sfdx.git)).

 # Setup Process